skatenewyorkcity/oopToFuncProgs/README.md

 C++ to Scheme, Haskell & Prolog.

-Programs written compute the number of instances and occurrences of elements within a list
+These programs calculate the total number of elements within a list and the number of occurrences of each element as well